vmnog/vmnog.com/_posts/what-should-be-tested-in-frontend-applications.md

 ### Testing interface behaviors

-Let's assume that this component has a different behavior when the button is clicked, resulting in a UI change.
+Let's assume that this component has different behavior when the button is clicked, resulting in a UI change.

 ```typescript
 import { Component, Input, Output, EventEmitter } from '@angular/core';